 The person I built it for ask for the enclosure to be as small as possible, so the joystick is in there tight.
 I also painted the ball white and the screws holding things together black.

-The bottom piece of the enclosure does not use finger joints, as it’s head in place with screws.
+The bottom piece of the enclosure does not use finger joints, as it’s held in place with screws.
 I ended up drilling holes for the screws later after I cut down some scrap wood into corner pieces that helped hold the enclosure together when gluing, and provided a place to screw the screws into.

 The other controller was create using Neoprene.
 I did not laser cut the Neoprene, but did cut a template from wood that I used to lay on top of the Neoprene and then carefully cut with an X-ACTO knife, which worked well enough.